Java: Arrays

 /* example showing array declaration, initialization, and filling out the slots. */ public class Ar { public static void main(String[] args) { // declare var that's array of int datatype int[] xx; // assign the array int items, 10 of them xx = new int[10]; // array assignment for each slot is like this: xx[3] = 7; System.out.print(xx[3] + "\n"); // prints 7 // xx.length returns number of items System.out.print(xx.length + "\n"); // prints 10 // if a array slot has not given a value, it is garbage. // In this specific case, java fills it with 0. for (int i = 0; i < xx.length; i++) { System.out.print(xx[i] + " "); } // prints 0 0 0 7 0 0 0 0 0 0 } }

-- To declare a array type, the syntax is:
+- To declare a array type:

-type_or_class[] varName = …
+TypeOrClass[] varName = …

-. - To create a initial array, the syntax is:
+. - To create a initial array:

-varName = new type_or_class[n];
+varName = new TypeOrClass[n];

-. - After a array is created, you need to assign value to each slot.
+- After a array is created, you need to assign value to each slot.
 Like this:

 varName[3] = 7;